Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/visualization-tutorials/kpi-gauge.md

 ---
-title: Slingshot で KPI ゲージ チャートを作成する方法
-_description: サンプルス プレッドシートを使用して KPI ゲージの表示形式を作成する方法を説明します。
-_language: ja
+title: How to Create KPI Gauges Charts in Slingshot
+_description: A quick tutorial on creating an a KPI gauge visualization using a sample spreadsheet.
 ---

-# KPI ゲージを作成する方法
+# Creating KPI Gauges

-このチュートリアルでは、サンプル スプレッドシートを使用して KPI ゲージの表示形式を作成する方法を説明します。
+In this tutorial, you will learn how to a KPI gauge visualization using a sample spreadsheet.

 <table>
 <colgroup>